Classes

 2.0

-v is (points to) an object.
-We say that v is an instance of the class* Vector2D.
-Of course, we can have several instances:
+The variable v is (contains/points to) an object.
+We say that v is an instance of the class Vector2D.
+Of course, we can have several instances, and each instance contains its own data:

 v = Vector2D(2, 1)